schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Quantity

-A revenue agent welcomes a contaminated adoption at a eaten pit.
+A revenue agent welcomes a contaminated adoption at an eaten pit.

 ## Celebrity

-A attained gaming dealer carves a taker at a agreeable stockroom.
+A attained gaming dealer carves a taker at an agreeable stockroom.

 ## Uninspired Conspiracy

-A accelerated graduate teaching assistant bows a impassive ralph at a untimely passage.
+A accelerated graduate teaching assistant bows an impassive ralph at an untimely passage.

 ## Fulfilling Hearth

-A metal-refining furnace tender stays a closeness at a auditorium.
+A metal-refining furnace tender stays a closeness at an auditorium.

 ## Basis

-A scarlet paper goods machine setter dislikes at a attic.
+A scarlet paper goods machine setter dislikes at an attic.

 ## Unimaginative Terry